UnderratedDev/ClothesDrop/README.txt

 Prerequisites

 - Android Studio (Any version, may require a lot of updating)
-- Installation of any JDK that is compatiable with the version of android studio you are running, preferabbly something new
+- Installation of any JDK (Java SE Development Kit) that is compatiable with the version of android studio you are running, preferably something new

 Installing